DiGergo/interactive-fe-dev-memory-game-project/README.md

 ### Existing Features

-* **Saving hihscores** Using the browsers local storage each players highest score is saved.
+* **Saving highscores** Using the browsers local storage each players highest score is saved.
 In case he playes again his previous highscore is displayed.
 * **Game Logo** , by clicking on it reloads the page.
 * **Rules** , by clicking on it opens a modal.
 * **Modal** includes instructions on how to play the game.